rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Force saving the barcode assigned to the device to which the scanner has been paired.</p>
+Force saving the barcode assigned to the device to which the scanner has been paired.
 ####Access